Maral Kibarian Skelsey, MD

 She founded the Dermatologic Surgery Center of Washington in 2003.

 Dr. Skelsey is a fellow of the American Academy of Dermatology (AAD).
-She frequently addresses the American Academy of Dermatology Annual Meeting and instructs their courses.
-She has published numerous articles in peer review professional journals.
-She serves as an officer of the Washington DC Dermatologic Society and is a Fellow of the American Society of Laser Medicine and Surgery, the American Society of Dermatologic Surgery and the American College of Mohs Surgery.
+She frequently addresses the American Academy of Dermatology Annual Meeting and courses and serves as faculty for their hands-on training courses in cosmetic injectables and nail surgery.
+She has published numerous articles in peer review professional journals and is past president of the Washington DC Dermatologic Society, Fellow of the American Society of Laser Medicine and Surgery, the American College of Mohs Surgery and the American Society of Dermatologic Surgery where she served as program chair of the 2019 Annual Meeting in Chicago.

 learn about our practice